By Jane Latus

 Creative thinking was successful—but tiring.
 When easing back into in-person events in 2021, the center broke down its annual Pride in the Park to 15 separate events to keep them small, outdoors, and safe.
 Events included the inaugural Pride Parade of Sail, concerts, a movie night, drag brunch and…well, many more.
 “That was a lot of work on our part.
 We were all exhausted by the end of June,” says Rivas.
 “We were very happy to have four events this year in June!”

 As with other groups, fundraising took a hit.
 PPP grants helped, but they had to cut expenses.

 The center is looking to fill three full time positions: grant writer, development manager, and community engagement manager.
 Rivas says, “Looking for the right person is like finding a unicorn.”

 The center’s biggest fundraiser was back in person in October—a boost for both the budget and the spirit.
 The Gala’s theme was Queer Prom, an opportunity missed by many the first time around, to attend as their true selves.

 Encouraging as all this is, there’s always more need.
-To find out what’s needed, where to donate, and how to volunteer, go to CTVoice.com and click on this article.
-We’ll post links to each of the organizations.
+To find out what’s needed, where to donate, and how to volunteer, click on the link for each organization.